 The course was very open in character with old hedgerows and mature oaks, elms and chestnuts.
-Under the inspiration of Jim Dean and Ted Hone, and with the guidance of the Forestry Commission, the course was transformed from the open character to the course we know today with an abundance of evergreen conifers, many more indigenous and standard trees with the result that tee shots now required to be placed safely rather than going for distance.
-Unfortunately all the mature elms have been lost to the Dutch Elm disease.
+Under the inspiration of Jim Dean and Ted Hone, and with the guidance of the Forestry Commission, the course was transformed from the open character to the course we know today with an abundance of evergreen conifers and many more indigenous and standard trees with the result that tee shots are now required to be placed safely rather than going for distance.
+Unfortunately all the mature elms have been lost to Dutch Elm disease.

-1970 In the 1970 the Members approved the purchase of the site of the old farmhouse belonging to Tibbatts Farm.
+1970 In 1970 the Members approved the purchase of the site of the old farmhouse belonging to Tibbatts Farm.
 The Club had always intended to buy this land but the asking price was £20,000 and this was considered too high.
 Alternative plans of redeveloping the existing site and clubhouse had been made at this time but the clubhouse and parking space were inadequate.

 However when Leonard Lee of Coventry Climax, the owner, heard of the problem he agreed to reduce the asking price to £18,000 and the deal was completed swiftly.

-The local planning office insisted that the new Club House must be built on the sire of the old farm house, however after much discussion it was agreed that it could be built 50 yards away from the old site in place of several old outbuildings.
+The local planning office insisted that the new Club House must be built on the site of the old farm house, however after much discussion it was agreed that it could be built 50 yards away from the old site in place of several old outbuildings.

-1972 witnessed the opening of a modern clubhouse and the gradual development of a demanding parkland course with mature trees and pinewoods providing an attractive back drop to most holes and providing a natural defense against low scoring!
+1972 witnessed the opening of a modern clubhouse and the gradual development of a demanding parkland course with mature trees and pinewoods providing an attractive back drop to most holes and providing a natural defence against low scoring!

 1981 The creation of the Par 3 course enabled us to introduce Provisional Juniors to the game at a much earlier age than hitherto.